-IP-based policies, the global black list, and the global white list, the blacklist action, and the global Bayesian database are exceptions to this rule.
+IP-based policies, the global blocklist, and the global safelist, the blocklist action, and the global Bayesian database are exceptions to this rule.
 Domain administrators can configure them, regardless of the fact that they could affect other domains.
 If you do not want to allow this, do not provide Read-Write permission to those categories in domain administrators' access profiles.